varabyte/truthish/README.md

 dependencies {
     // ...

-    // If used in tests run on the host testImplementation("com.varabyte.truthish:truthish:0.6.5")
+    // If used in tests that are run on the host (i.e. your dev machine) testImplementation("com.varabyte.truthish:truthish:0.6.5")

-    // If used in tests run on the device androidTestImplementation("com.varabyte.truthish:truthish:0.6.5") }
+    // If used in tests that are run on the device androidTestImplementation("com.varabyte.truthish:truthish:0.6.5") }
 ```